jayoung/MalikLab_bioinformaticsResources/notes/bioinformatics_tools_not_curated.md

 ## Markdown
 To print a markdown file, use VScode.
 Right-click when the file is open to get a menu.

+From Ted Laderas (DASL:) "a web browser called [md-browse](https://github.com/needle-tools/md-browse) that translates everything to Markdown (thanks, Bob Rudis)".
+Can convert HTML to `.md`

 # Statistics